It’s a Horse, of Course

-Breeding five Kentucky Derby winners, four Belmont Stakes winners and the first Triple Crown winner, John E. Madden’s legacy was set, but not complete.
+Breeding five Kentucky Derby winners, five Belmont Stakes winners and the first Triple Crown winner, John E. Madden’s legacy was set, but not complete.
 It was his grandson, Preston Madden, who went on to win big at the races and even bigger in real estate.
 But, he explains, “Money is only the symbol of success — not to be confused with success itself.”

 He says, “Before this end of the farm was developed, I was extremely busy breeding horses.
 I had 100 horses on the farm, so my son [Patrick] did the actual [Hamburg] development and my wife, Anita, named the streets.
 I think she did a hell of a job.
 My grandfather bred over 100 stakes winners.
 She had a list of 100-plus stakes winners —Sir Barton, first Triple Crown winner, and Alysheba were the obvious choices so she took from all of his stakes winners and my stakes winners.”

 The Maddens transformed Hamburg Place into the thriving commercial corridor that it is today, but Preston always knew he still wanted to carry on the family tradition.
 Even in grade school, he told his classmates that he wanted to breed a Kentucky Derby winner.

 Wanting desperately to bring back the garland of roses, a feat that Hamburg Place had not experienced since Flying Ebony won the Derby in 1925, Preston took his chances with Vegas Vic in 1971 and Kentuckian in 1972.
 Vegas Vic finished sixth, Kentuckian finished 10th.
 And then came Alysheba.